Oktopost/Squid/Docs/Source/References/Select/query.rst

 .. rubric:: Return

 | Array of rows where each row is an associative array.
 The key of each column is based on the selected column name or alias, if provided.
-| Order of the values in each row will match the order in which the column was specified.
+| Order of the values in each row will match the order in which the columns were specified.

 ----------